 10 best ways to save water

-Reducing water waste helps protect wildlife and saves energy needed for treating and pumping water for use in our homes.
+Reducing water usage and waste helps protect wildlife and saves the energy needed for treating and pumping water for our homes.

-Here are ten easy ways you can do your bit to save water.
+Here are 10 easy ways you can do your bit to save water.

 1. Turn off the taps

 Leaving a tap running while brushing teeth uses 6 litres of water a minute.
 And by fixing a dripping tap you can save over 60 litres of water a week.

 2. Boil what you need

 Only boil as many cups of water as you need for yourself or your tea round – you’ll be saving water, money and energy.

 3. Shower with less

 It’s easy to linger in the shower when you’re sleepy in the morning – four-minute timers can help.
 And switching to an efficient shower head will allow you to lather up in less water.